TSCM Sweeps for Hotel Meetings, Board Rooms, Conference Centers

 Even though the client requested that no microphones be allowed in the room, a wireless mic was found powered on in a drawer.

-Real-time Monitoring for Meetings
+Real-time Signal Analysis and Monitoring for Meetings

 In situations where there is a need to be sure no cellular, wifi, or other devices are transmitting during the meeting, we offer real-time analysis of the radio spectrum in a conference room.
 Antennas connected to our equipment can be set up prior to the meeting while our radio receivers and spectrum analyzer are deployed in a nearby room to monitor all signals.
 If any suspicious transmissions appear we would have a procedure in place to inform the host so that steps could be taken to prevent information loss.